-Confession: this was originally pumpkin bread, but when we wanted to test it in summer and couldn’t get hold of any fresh pumpkins, we subbed butternut squash.
+Confession: This was originally pumpkin bread, but when we wanted to test it in summer and couldn’t get ahold of any fresh pumpkins, we subbed butternut squash.
 Guess what?
 It’s better.
 Way better.

 - 2 teaspoons ground cinnamon